Welcome, Guest. Please login or register.

 « on: January 09, 2012, 12:28:45 PM »

-Our first-person 3D environment exploration&puzzle game TRI is still under development, but a big portion of the gameplay is now implemented and there are already several levels fully playable.
-You can download a demo with one level, or fund us by paying $5 (you get access to the alpha)!
+Our first-person 3D environment exploration&puzzle game TRI is still under development, but the biggest portion of the gameplay is now implemented and there are already most of the levels fully playable (although they all will be tweaked later).
+The game costs now $10, or - if you want the soundtrack as an additional download - $15.

 Along with the usual FPS gameplay (walking, jumping, grabbing stuff), TRI mainly features the ability to create triangles.
 With these, you will be able to reflect light rays and deadly lasers, redirect little flying ghosts and also walk on walls and ceilings.